Te Kete Ipurangi Navigation:

 Health and physical education curriculum guide content

 Use the links below to access the sections of this guide.
-To navigate through the guide's web pages, select from the section and sub-section menu in the left-hand navigation.
+To navigate through the guide's web pages, use the section and sub-section menu in the left-hand navigation and/or right-hand section menus.

 Teaching and learning guides are produced in HTML.
 They have been designed to be viewed online.